LunchBox/rails_project_generator/README.md

 Build the image ( change the ruby and rails version in Dockerfile if needed )

-## step 1. build this rails generator
+## step 1.
+Build this rails generator

 rg is the tag name of the builded image, change it if you like